SiliconLabs/wisun-br-linux-docker/README.md

 See output of `--help` to get some information about Wi-SUN parameters.

-To flash the board, you need first to retrieve the Border Router image for your radio board.
+To flash the board, you need first to retrieve the Wi-SUN RCP v0.0.1 image for your radio board.
+This image is not yet public.
+Contact SiliconLabs Wi-SUN team to get it.
 Then, you have to map the firmware file in the container using the docker `-v` option.
 Then, launch the container with `--flash` and the path of the firmware in the container:

     docker run -ti --privileged -v wisunbrcli-bh-brd4163a.bin:/tmp/fw.bin wisun-img --flash /tmp/fw.bin